 Secondly, Contractors need to register for the CIS scheme.

 Often this is done when you or your accountant register for PAYE.
 You just tick another box that asks: “will you be engaging any subcontractors in the Construction Industry”.

 If you are already registered for PAYE before becoming a Contractor, then you need to call the CIS helpline (0300 200 3210) and explain that you need to register as a Contractor under the CIS scheme but that you are already registered for PAYE.
 You will need to give certain information – your PAYE reference and UTR number – and then the registration can be simply done by HMRC updating their system.

-Obviously, you then need to familiarise yourself with how to verify subcontractors, how to calculate the CIS tax; and how to report the information to HMRC each and record payments to Subcontractors each month.
+You will need to familiarise yourself with how to verify subcontractors, how to calculate the CIS tax; and how to report the information to HMRC each and record payments to Subcontractors each month.